-------------------------Monitor------------------------

 spreadsheet from

 Excel 2002 spreadsheet.
-For earlier versions of Excel
+For other versions of Excel

 you can download our example Logger file,